couchbaselabs/cblite-tests/README.md

 Get the dependencies with `npm install`.
 (It reads `package.json` to know what to get.)

-Make a tmp directory `mkdir tmp`
+Make a `tmp` directory inside your `test-mobile` checkout, by running `mkdir tmp`

 Run the tests with `npm test`.

-To run a particular test, try `node phalanx-test.js`

-NPM test will pick up any file that matches `*-test.js`.
+NPM test will pick up any file in the 'tests' directory.

+To run a particular test, try `node tests/liteserv-phalanx.js`